Aqua-beast/weather_project/README.md

 # weather_project
-this is  a basic weather app
+This is  a basic weather app.
+Get current weather data by city.
+This project uses a Weather API to display weather details.